 And a touchscreen DVD/GPS system was also needed.

 Detailed Discussion (done better, done again)

 Ditched the DBA 4000 rear rotors.
-They were discoloured (rusted), and didn’t do much.
+They were discoloured (rusted), and didn’t do much to improve braking.